OPEN: Intake for September, 2019 through the Ontario Colleges Application Service (OCAS) is open for applications.

 - A comprehensive, hands-on program will teach you how to effectively help youth and children in need

-- Field placements each year provide hands-on experience with community organizations
+- Field placements each year provide direct CYC experience with community organizations

-- You will learn about key CYC issues including oppression and racism, healing and wellness, crisis intervention and social justice
+- You will learn about key CYC issues including oppression, marginalization, racism, healing and wellness, and crisis intervention

 - Program is directly connected with several community partners, presenting opportunities to collaborate on advocacy and social justice initiatives